 This cluster contains low-categorized hotels and it's very surprising that mean values for this cluster, concerning all variables (first impression, navigation, content and attracting visitors) are better then to the members from the second cluster.
-Best results are in variable first impression, better than high-categorized hotels.
+Best results are achieved in variable first impression, better than high-categorized hotels.
 In addition, they are as good as high-categorized hotels at navigation and content metrics.
+As other clusters, this cluster could achieve great improvements at the field of attracting visitors.